magana272/WhatToDo/README.md

 ---

-## Development Timeline

-### Week 6
-Requirements finalization and UI design

-### Week 7 – Week 12
-Backend setup and external API integration

-### Week 13
-Testing and improvements

-### Week 14
-Deployment and final documentation/demo

-**Total Estimated Time:** 9 weeks

 # Deployment Details
-The application API is hosted on AWS apprunner, and the frontend is hosted on Vercel.
-The backend API is accessible at `https://mk2tba6npp.us-east-1.awsapprunner.com`, and the frontend is accessible at `https://cs-5500-final-project-seven.vercel.app/`.
-The database is hosted on AWS RDS, and the email service is configured using AWS SES.
+The backend API is hosted on Render and accessible at `https://whattodo-uc1a.onrender.com`.
+The frontend is a static Next.js export deployed to GitHub Pages at `https://magana272.github.io/WhatToDo/`.

 The workflow for deployment includes:
 1. **Development**: Code is developed locally and pushed to GitHub.
-2. **CI/CD**: GitHub Actions are set up to automatically pushes the image to AWS ECR.
-The image must be deployed manually to AWS App Runner.
-3. **Frontend Deployment**: The frontend is deployed to Vercel, which automatically builds and deploys the application when changes are pushed to the main branch.
+2. **CI**: GitHub Actions run backend lint and tests on every push and pull request to `main`.
+3. **Frontend Deployment**: A GitHub Actions workflow builds the Next.js static export and publishes it to GitHub Pages on every push to `main`.
+4. **Backend Deployment**: Render builds and deploys the backend from `backend/Dockerfile`.
-4. **Testing**: After deployment, the application is tested to ensure all functionalities work as expected.
+5. **Testing**: After deployment, the application is tested to ensure all functionalities work as expected.